 There are 9 days of early voting from October 24th through November 1st.
 You will vote at an assigned early voting poll site.

 The General Election is Tuesday, November 3rd.
 Polls are open from 6 a.m. to 9 p.m.
 You will vote at your local poll site.

-Check your voter registration status HERE.
+Check your voter registration status.
 You should periodically check your registration information to make sure you are still registered and your information is correct.

 Need to change your registration address?
-Change your address by submitting a new voter registration form before the November 2020 election.
+Change your address by submitting a new voter registration form by October 14th.
+By law, you should be registered at your permanent address.
 Remember, if you want to be in a party, you must fill out that information on the registration form or you may be unregistered from the party you previously selected.

 Census 2020 #MakeBrooklynCount

 Census 2020 will shape the next ten years of our lives.
 In 2010, Brooklyn was the most under-counted large urban area in the country, with a response rate of 54% in comparison to an average of 76%.
 Check out our census presentation to learn more.
 COMPLETE THE CENSUS ONLINE AT MY2020CENSUS.GOV OR BY PHONE AT (844) 330-2020.

 Please share information on how people can complete the census:

 Guide to responding online. *you must complete the census in one sitting.
 If you leave the page and return, you will have to start over*